Philosophy Walk: “Justice as Fairness: Exploring & Applying the Ideas of Rawls” – CANCELLED DUE TO WEATHER

 This walk led by philosopher Ed Glowienka will take place on Sunday, June 20th 2021.
 No prior background in philosophy is required to participate.

-*For those interested, we will also be offering a philosophy ZOOM workshop the day prior to this walk with Ed as an in-depth introductory discussion to Rawls’ theory of justice, competing perspectives, and the intellectual climate within which his philosophical contributions arose.
+*For those interested, we will also be offering a philosophy workshop in Caretaker’s Lawn at Reeder’s Alley the day prior to this walk with Ed as an in-depth introductory discussion to Rawls’ theory of justice, competing perspectives, and the intellectual climate within which his philosophical contributions arose.
 Both activities stand on their own.*

 Ed Glowienka is a Professor of Philosophy at Carroll College.
 Ed grew up in Philadelphia, the son of parents who never attended college and who sacrificed significantly for his education.
 He went to the University of Scranton to study biochemistry, but left with a degree in philosophy with minors in German and theology.
 He then spent two years working with Spiritan missionaries, teaching philosophy to students from six African nations at the Spiritan Missionary Seminary in Arusha, Tanzania.
 Ed earned his Ph.D. from Emory University in 2013.
 His research is in early modern philosophy, with projects in both metaphysics and moral philosophy.